Spotify Keeps Pausing? Try These 9 Proven Solutions

 Not only does AudiCable Audio Recorder enable recording music from Spotify, but it also supports capturing music from Apple Music, Amazon Music, YouTube Music, Pandora, Tidal, SoundCloud, and more.
 After the music conversion, you're free to transfer the audio files to any device for offline streaming.
 It's incredibly hassle-free and handy!

 - Download music from Spotify, Apple Music, Amazon Music, Tidal, Line Music, Deezer, YouTube Music, Pandora, SoundCloud and other music sources.

 - Save music to MP3, AAC, WAV, FLAC, AIFF, ALAC at 10x speed.

 - Keep the original audio quality.

 - Handy tools: Format Converter, ID3 Editors, AA/AAX Converter, and CD Burner.

 AudiCable supports the latest operating systems of Windows and Mac.
 Please first download and install AudiCable Audio Recorder per your computer version.

-Run AudiCable Audio Recorder on your PC.
+Download and start AudiCable Spotify Music Recorder for Windows or Mac.
 Most popular music streaming platforms are displayed on the main interface of AudiCable.
-Navigate to "Spotify" and click.
+Choose to record from "Spotify Web".